 Take Action: Since this step is so important and expensive if it’s not done correctly, we highly recommend investing 10 minutes to go over your options through our business structure comparison guide.
 You’ll get a better idea of the advantages and disadvantages of each while building a solid legal foundation for your business.

 Integrated into the registration process are tax obligations.
-Good news is that along with riverboats, bands and booze, Minnesota is brimming over with incentives, credits, entrepreneurial-friendly programs and other tax benefits that your brand deserves to leverage.
+The good news is that Minnesota is brimming with incentives, credits, entrepreneurial-friendly programs, and other tax benefits that your brand deserves to leverage.
 Just be sure to do your homework.

 Take Action: Head on over to and bookmark the Minnesota Dept. of Revenue’s Tax Information for Minnesota Businesses.
 If you don’t have an accountant yet, this page is going to be indispensable.

-We’re talking about a landscape with 11,000 lakes so if your product or service has to do with water, you’re going to love it.
+Minnesota is a landscape with 11,000 lakes, so if your product or service has to do with water, you’re going to love starting a business here.
 Regardless, where you choose to settle is very important.
 Two things to focus on initially are how many resources you have in the area with which to grow the brand, and how much easier or harder the area makes managing the business.

 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

-Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like the words Deep and Fried.
+Take Action: The email course we mentioned in Step 1 really comes in handy here.
 You can also browse our guide on How to Finance a Business to start generating ideas.

-Take Action: While it might sound cliché, how well do you know your ideal clients/customers/users?
-Honestly?
+Take Action: How well do you know your ideal clients/customers/users?
 As technology and software tools continue changing the game, remember the ways your brand connects with these folks is your most potent source of inbound/outbound marketing.

 Startup Savant is really hammering down on entrepreneurial interviews because we believe they’re an incredible source of learning and motivation.
 Browse a couple and you’ll see why.
 Plus, they really work well with all the many tools we love to lavish our readers with.